100 Notable alumni of

 -

-Taylor Campbell Rochestie is an American-born naturalized Montenegrin professional basketball player who last played for the Tianjin Pioneers of the Chinese Basketball Association (CBA).
-He also represents the senior Montenegrin national basketball team internationally.
+Taylor Campbell Rochestie is an American-born naturalized Montenegrin former professional basketball player.
+He represented the senior Montenegrin national team internationally.
 He also holds an Israeli citizenship.
-Standing at a height of 6 ft 1 in (1.85 m), he plays at the point guard position.
+Standing at a height of 6 ft 1 in (1.85 m), he played at the point guard position.
+Rochestie won the Alphonso Ford EuroLeague Top Scorer Trophy in 2015.

 -